 What is Dry Eye?

-The eye has a tear film that coats the eye's outer layer.
-New tears form in glands located around the eye and they keep the moisture level in the eye balanced.
+A protective film of tears coats the eye's outer layer.
+New tears form in glands located around the eye and keep the moisture level in the eye balanced.
 This protective film is important for comfort and clear vision.
 Some people do not produce enough tears to keep the eyes wet and comfortable.
 This condition is known as dry eye, one of the most common eye conditions.

 Causes of Dry Eye